netanelavr/sentry-mcp/README.md

 While this repository is focused on acting as an MCP service, we also support a `stdio` transport.
 This is still a work in progress, but is the easiest way to adapt run the MCP against a self-hosted Sentry install.

-To utilize the `stdout` transport, you'll need to create an Personal API Token (PAT) in Sentry with the necessary scopes.
+To utilize the `stdoio` transport, you'll need to create an Personal API Token (PAT) in Sentry with the necessary scopes.
 As of writing this is:

 ```
 org:read